 “Absolutely LOVE Dr. Thrasher!
 I took my daughter to him for a second opinion on hearing issues.
 I was not quick to rush tubes for my daughter like the first Dr. Took his time to look as her test and talk with me.
 I came in for regular follow-ups and discovered she did not need the tubes, to begin with.
 Did tubes for my son and removed an earring back from my other daughter ( little sister didn’t nap at the same time and was up to no good).
 Nothing negative I can say.
 I recommend him ALL the time.
 100% worth my 45+min drive.
 The office staff is fantastic as well.”– K & C Mathews“The doctors and staff are extremely professional and attentive.
 I had been having issues for quite a while and upon coming here, I was listened to and had a game plan to get me fixed up quickly.
 I won’t go anywhere else in Texas!”– T. Smith

 Schedule a Consultation

-For more information about our hearing center and hearing testing for tinnitus, call 972.984.1050 to schedule a consultation.
-The ENT & Allergy Centers of Texas serve McKinney, Plano, Allen and surrounding areas.
+For more information about our hearing center and hearing testing for tinnitus, call 972.984.1050 to schedule a consultation with one of our providers.
+The ENT & Allergy Centers of Texas serve McKinney, Plano, Allen, Celina, Frisco, and Carrollton, and surrounding areas.